RallyTechServices/feature-catalog/README.md

 used.

-If the ancestor portfolio item is more than 2 levels above the lowest level portfolio item, then a dropdown box will be available above the grid to browse all features for the selected 3rd level portfolio item.
+If the ancestor portfolio item is more than 2 levels above the lowest level portfolio item, then a dropdown box will be available above the grid with children chosen PI to filter features to those descended from the 3rd level portfolio selected in the dropdown.

 The grid of available features to be copied will be grouped by their parent portfolio items.